AbdelrahmaanSaber/Birthday-SMS-Reminder/README.md

 # birthday-sms-reminder
-This Python script uses the Vonage API to send a scheduled SMS message as a birthday reminder.
+I created a small and efficent script uses the Vonage API to send a scheduled SMS message as a birthday reminder.
 It schedules the message to be sent once a year on a specified date and time.

 Key Features:

 *   Schedules SMS messages to be sent annually on a specific date and time.